kirillunlimited/kirillunlimited.com/src/posts/enhanced-keyboard-navigation.md

 ## Karabiner-Elements

 [Karabiner-Elements](https://karabiner-elements.pqrs.org/){target="\_blank" rel="noopener noreferrer"} – is a powerful MacOS application that allows you to script key bindings on a system level.
-You can setup any key combination you want, but we are here for VIM-navigation layout.
-So, in the Complex Modifications section you can add custom rules.
+You can setup any key combination you want.
+In the **Complex Modifications** section you can add custom rules.
 If you try to add a new rule, it will offer you some examples.
-And so we get what we were looking for:

-{% picture "src/assets/img/posts/enhanced-keyboard-navigation/2.jpg", "Karabiner-Elements screenshot" %}

-Enable the second option and here we go!
-Now you can use HJKL keys to emulate cursor navigation behaviour while holding right command modifier key.
+One of the examples enables cursor navigation behaviour for HJKL keys while holding right command modifier key – that's what we were looking for.

 If you want to add more hotkeys then you can edit configuration file by yourself.
 It is a `.json` file where everything is pretty simple.
 Just experiment and come up with key bindings that suits you best.
 As for me, I use Caps Lock as a modifier because I really don’t use Caps Lock for uppercase that often.
 I also added some hotkeys for language switch, undo/redo, quick launch of some applications etc. You can find my configuration file [here](https://raw.githubusercontent.com/kirillunlimited/dev-env/master/karabiner.json){target="\_blank" rel="noopener noreferrer"} which you can use as a boilerplate for your setup.
 Also there is a nice [collection of presets](https://ke-complex-modifications.pqrs.org/){target="\_blank" rel="noopener noreferrer"} for any taste.

 The downside of this approach is that once you get used to it, you will not be able to use default layout with arrow keys anymore.
 You will be doomed to setup your key bindings every time you switch your working machine.
 This is the price of convenience.